1. Curriculum Vitae Overview

 Research Experience

-List research experiences (paid and/or volunteer) and/or significant research projects.
-Include project title, supervisor’s name, and if applicable lab or centre name.
-Provide information regarding your specific role.
-Consider including independent research courses and projects (IRP's), ROP experiences, research-related internships, 300 and 400 level coursework, work-study positions, volunteer/paid research experiences, as well as undergraduate thesis.
+List research experiences (paid and/or volunteer) and significant research projects.
+For each entry, include the project title, supervisor’s name, and the lab or centre name if applicable.
+Provide detailed information regarding your specific role.
+Consider including independent research courses projects (IRPs), Research Opportunity Program (ROP) experiences, research internships, relevant upper-level coursework (300 / 400 level), research -focused work-study positions, and your undergraduate thesis.

 Teaching Experience

-List relevant teaching experiences including instructorships, teaching assistantships, Facilitated Study Group Leader experience or experiences where you served as a marker or invigilator.
-Include your title, the course title, the course code/level, name of the supervising professor, and the dates for each listing.
-Provide a brief description including information, such as class size and an overview of tasks performed and if available, metrics of your effectiveness as a teacher or TA.
+List relevant teaching experiences, such as instructorships, teaching assistantships, Facilitated Study Group Leader roles or experiences as a marker or invigilator.
+For each entry, include your title, the course title, the course code/level, the supervising professor’s name, and the dates.
+Briefly describe your responsibilities, including class size and an overview of tasks.
+Also, if available, include metrics of your teaching effectiveness.

 Publications, Major Reports, Senior Thesis or Literature Reviews